-The community Colby was part of is on a healing journey that is unique to them but, in many ways, similar histories and experiences are also seen in the journeys of other Indigenous communities across Canada.
+The community Colby was part of is on a healing journey that is unique but, in many ways, similar histories and experiences are also seen in the journeys of other Indigenous communities across Canada.
 In learning Colby's story, we were vividly reminded of the strength and resilience of this child's community.
 We learned that this community highly values its traditional roots and believes that culture is central to who they are.

 Yet despite this light, there was also shadow.
 Cultural values varied among families in the community and, although deeply rooted, sometimes became a source of disconnection.

 As we continued our work learning about this child's story, we saw the light and shadow not only that this family experienced, but that all families and communities have.
 This family was known for the love that they had for each other, for the laughter and the joy that they shared together.
-They also experienced complexities and, while their experience may be different from our own, the themes of imperfection, unpredictability and struggle are the common ground we collectively share.
+They also experienced complexities and, while their experience may be different from our own, the themes of imperfection, unpredictability and struggle are common challenges we collectively share.

 In telling Colby's story, we know that the pain of losing a precious little boy is deep, and healing for his family and for the communities connected with his story is by no means over.
 Our intent in this work is that, in compassionate truth-telling, we do not add to the intense harms this boy's death and the tragedies before have caused.
 As a result, we have made an intentional decision not to share some of the details that we have gathered.
-However, we know that in the honest telling of the story, there will be discomfort and pain.

 Our goal is to share enough of this beautiful boy's story that readers feel the love and compassion that inspired us when telling it.
-We encourage you to open your heart, mind and spirit to experience the discomfort, pain and compassion in whatever way you need to, not to cause you harm or fuel anger, but rather to see that the truth is meant to be the wind beneath your wings to lift you up and out of old, harmful, colonial, or oppressive ways of thinking and toward a place of healing and change.
+We encourage you to open your heart, mind and spirit to experience the discomfort, pain and compassion in whatever way you need to support moving away from old, harmful, colonial, or oppressive ways of thinking and toward a place of healing and change.
 It is our hope that this love will spark a collective desire by all who read this to want to be part of the change that is needed to ensure that the devastating and unspeakable torture and resulting tragic death that Colby experienced will not be another young person's story.

 Our investigation into what happened to Colby and his family was broad and deep.
-It included dozens of interviews with family members, leaders, community members, staff from the Child and Family Support Department (the Department) operated by Colby's Nation, Ministry of Children and Family Development (MCFD) staff, RCMP, and health and education professionals.
+It included dozens of interviews with family members, leaders, community members, staff from the Child and Family Support Department (the Department) operated by Colby's Nation, MCFD staff, RCMP, and health and education professionals.
 It included a review of thousands of pages of documents and hundreds of files - records of the interactions that he and his family had with various agencies and professionals.
 While we went to great lengths to piece together where the system let this boy down, there were some records that could not be accessed and some people who would not participate in interviews.
 However, the information we did receive provides a comprehensive and thorough account of why and how a young boy died.